 2002 witnessed capacity attendances & rave reviews for Ross’s debuts at the internationally acclaimed Port Fairy Folk Festival & Australia’s biggest blues extravaganza the East Coast Blues & Roots Festival.
 In full-house arenas during August & September 2002 he warmly embraced his past by playing his 1971/72 Daddy Cool hits to 150,000 fellow Australians as part of the national, ground-breaking, Sold Out, 50s-70s, Oz Rock heritage tour, Long Way To The Top.
 As he says, “I want to be able to play for any audience, anywhere, & have them dig my music.”
 Quite an ambitious aim but the current genre-hopping tour schedule is proving Ross Wilson can do exactly that.

 How To Book Ross Wilson

-Book Ross Wilson for your next event by calling Vogue Entertainment on 1300 296 133.
+Book Ross Wilson for your next event by calling Vogue Entertainment on 1300 296 133 or contact us.